nes-lab/shepherd-tools/README.md

 The Repository contains python packages for the [shepherd](https://github.com/orgua/shepherd)-testbed

-- `/shepherd_core` bundles functionality that is used by multiple tools
+- `/shepherd_core` bundles functionality that is used by multiple tools and the community
 - `/shepherd_data` holds the data-module that is designed for users of the testbed

+Navigate there to get an in depth view for the tools.

 ## Development

 ### PipEnv

+The environment brings everything needed for dev-work, steps for installing are described below also as shell-commands (OS-independent).

 - clone repository
 - navigate shell into directory